luke8086/utris/README.md

 # µTris

-A rudimentary tetris clone that fits into a 512b bootsector of x86 devices and works without an operating system
+A simple Tetris game that fits into a 512-byte bootsector of a PC.

+It comes in two versions, a modern version for 586+ (Pentium and later) CPUs, and a more basic one targetting vintage machines as old as 80186.

 ## Building

 Make sure to have NASM installed.
 Then just run `make`

 ## Testing